awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 After you calculate the template's estimated monthly cost, provide AWS Marketplace with the **Save and Share** link for the US East \(N\.
 Virginia\) Region\.
 This is part of the submission process\.

-## Topology diagram<a name="topology-diagram"></a>
+## Architectural diagram<a name="topology-diagram"></a>

+You must provide an architectural diagram for each template\.
+The diagram must meet the following criteria:
++ Illustrate standard deployment\(s\) on AWS
-You must provide a topology diagram for each template\.
-The diagram must use the [AWS product icons](https://aws.amazon.com/architecture/icons/) for each AWS service deployed through the AWS CloudFormation template, and it must include metadata for the services\.
-The diagram must be 1100 x 700 pixels in size\.
++ Use the [AWS product icons](https://aws.amazon.com/architecture/icons/) for each AWS service deployed through the AWS CloudFormation template
++ Include metadata for all the services deployed by the AWS CloudFormation template
++ Include all networks, VPCs, and subnets deployed by the AWS CloudFormation template
++ Show integration points, including third party assets, APIs and on\-premises, hybrid assets
++ Must be 1100 x 700 pixels in size
+**Note**
 Make sure that your diagram meets this sizing requirement to avoid cropping or stretching, as shown in the following image\.

  ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/marketplace/latest/userguide/images/cloudformation-02.png)